 In reality, we use ours almost daily.
 It is so convenient for preparing potatoes, sweet potatoes, parsnips, chicken wings, etc. The food is always cooked perfectly and crispy on the outside.
 This was a game-changing product for us!

 Plus, you’ll use less energy than you would be heating up your whole oven.
-Try to get a food processor without nonstick coatings, like this one.
+Try to get a food processor without nonstick coatings.

 2. Instant Pot